 ENJ 100 • How Stories Change the World: How to Read & Why 4 Credits

-Introductory exploration of great stories (both poetry and prose) and their power to illumintate the human experience, connect with readers' minds and hearts, and portray great ideas, hopes, joys, and sorrows.
+Introductory exploration of great stories (both poetry and prose) and their power to illuminate the human experience, connect with readers’ minds and hearts, and portray great ideas, hopes, joys, and sorrows.
 Students gain experience interpreting literature with greater comprehension and pleasure.

 Offered: Fall or Spring.

-ENJ 104 • Successful Writing 3 Credits
+ENS 104 • Environment and Humanity 3 Credits

 Offered: Occasionally.

-GES 160 • Inquiry Writing Seminar 3 Credits
+GES 160 • Inquiry Writing Seminar 4 Credits

 While exploring a topic of interest, students learn college-level skills in research, writing, and presentation.
 Collect, summarize, and evaluate sources.
 Formulate, develop, and support a thesis; document; plan, draft, edit.
 Consideration of rhetorical situation (purpose, audience, message).
 Develop, organize, and deliver oral presentations.
 Formative feedback from peers and instructor.

-HIS 200L • History of the United States 3 Credits
+HIS 200L • History of the United States 4 Credits

-An exploration of United States history from early Native American communities to the present.
+Exploration of United States history from early Native American communities to the present.
 Particular attention paid to primary sources that allow for an examination of the interaction of social, cultural, economic, political, and religious movements.

-Prerequisites: GES 130 and GES 160 (may be taken concurrently) or GES 244 (may be taken concurrently).
+Prerequisites: GES 130 and GES 160 (may be taken concurrently) or GES 149 (may be taken concurrently).
 Offered: Fall.

-LEA 101 • Personal Mission and Leadership Development 3 Credits
+LEA 101 • Personal Mission and Leadership Development 2 Credits

 Development of an understanding of personal mission and a study of the application of that mission to leadership.
-Emphasis on identifying personal talents and gifts, and developing leadership goals for future roles.
+Emphasis is on identifying personal talents and gifts, and developing leadership goals for future roles.

-MAT 101M • Mathematics for the 21st Century 3 Credits
+MAT 101M • Mathematics for the 21st Century 4 Credits

 Mathematical ideas that a liberally educated person should be familiar with in order to function well in a technological society.

 Prerequisites: Two years of high school algebra, including logarithms and exponential functions.
+Offered: Fall, Spring.
 Special Notes: This course carries cross-credit with MATH 180.
-Offered: Fall, Spring.

 MAT 124M • Calculus 1 4 Credits